filecoin-project/lotus/documentation/en/mining.md

 lotus-storage-miner run
 ```

-If you are downloading **Filecoin Parameters**, the download can take some time.
+If you are downloading **Filecoin Proof Parameters**, the download can take some time.

 Get information about your miner: